 Israel and Palestine are extraordinary places where Biblical names on road signs demonstrate the closeness of the distant past and where history, politics and religion are impossible to separate.
 The tour is led by an archaeologist who uses the remains to illuminate peoples and civilisations of the past.
 Sites visited are selected for their intrinsic aesthetic or historical merit rather than religious association; it is not a pilgrimage tour.

 The tour ranges across two countries, and in none: strictly speaking, the old walled centre of Jerusalem is neither Israel nor Palestine.

 Jerusalem.
 The buildings in the Old City and around (the walled kernel has shifted over the millennia) comprise an incomparable mix of ages and cultures from the time of King David to the present day, while continuing to be a thriving, living city.
-The massive stones and underground tunnels of Herod’s Temple Mount are highly impressive survivals from the ancient world.
-In the afternoon a walk along a section of the ramparts leads to further Roman-era structures in the Ecce Homo Convent and the Bethesda Pools, and to the Crusader church of St Anne.
+The massive stones and underground tunnels of Herod’s Temple Mount are highly impressive; a walk along the ramparts leads to further Roman-era structures in the Ecce Homo Convent and the Bethesda Pools, and to the Crusader church of St Anne.
 Overnight Jerusalem.

 Jerusalem, Bethlehem.
 The seventh-century Dome of the Rock stands majestically in the vast Haram ash-sharif complex, complete with Umayyad and Mamluk buildings and the Al-Aqsa Mosque, all on the site of Solomon’s Temple.
 Drive through the ‘Separation Wall’ to the West Bank.
 On the edge of the Judaean Desert, the Herodion is a remarkable fortified palace and tomb complex built by King Herod.
-The 4th/6th century Church of the Nativity at Bethlehem is one of the greatest buildings of its era, and probably the oldest church in continuous use for Christian worship.
-(An extensive restoration programme, almost completed, has required some parts of the building to be closed in recent years.)
+The fourth/sixth century Church of the Nativity at Bethlehem is one of the greatest buildings of its era, and probably the oldest church in continuous use.
+(Restoration in progress.)
 Overnight Jerusalem.